JvanKatwijk/dab-cmdline/README.md

 There is an obvious need - at least one that I have - to experiment with other (forms of) GUI(s) for a DAB handling program, using the same mechanism - preferably the same code - to handle the DAB data stream.
 That is why a choice was made to pack the full DAB handling as a library.

-The library provides entries for the functionality through through some simple calls, while a few callback functions provide the communication back from the library.
+The library provides entries for the functionality through some simple calls, while a few callback functions provide the communication back from the library to the gui.

 To show the use of the library, two - functioning - command-line handlers are included in this repository, one written in C++, the second one in Python.
+The sources can be found in the directory "example" resp. "python".

 Command-line Parameters for the C++ version
 -----------------------------------------------------------------------

-An example of the use of the library are the two command line based programs, the sources of which are given in the directory "example" and "python".
-The C++ program, when compiled and linked (a `CMakeLists.txt` file for use with cmake is available) supports the following Command line parameters:
+The C++ command line program can be compiled using cmake.
+Of course, the dab library (see a next section) should have been installed.
+Libraries needed are libsamplerate and portaudio.
+The sequence to create the executable then is

+	mkdir build
+	cd build
+	cmake ..
+	make

+The program accepts the following command line parameters:

 	-B Band
 selects the DAB band (default Band III),